Intro

 pixels to left in one second.
 So to complete it's journey it's going

-You might have noticed this yourself when playing some older DOS games on a new PC.
-Or perhaps while playing retro games under emulation.
+You might have noticed this yourself playing old DOS games on a new PC's, Or perhaps while playing retro games under emulation.
 It's the exact same issue.

 How Do We Solve This ?